golfapipol/Tech-Guide/backend/README.md

 - [x] Create script for database (member should have field salt for encryption check)
 - [ ] Write diagram
 - [x] Enchance security (no one store raw password in database, must use encryption)
+- [ ] Move Authorize to be middleware